 Even if one exact definition is used it can be difficult to quantify and characterize the dietary fiber in food.(McCleary, 2018) This is due to the various physical properties of different fiber compounds, which also lead to different physiologic effects.
 Some of these considerations include(Poutanen, 2018):

 - impact on physiology (stomach distension & emptying, satiety, nutrient absorption, gut transit time, colonic fermentation, impact on blood cholesterol levels, impact on postprandial glucose & insulin levels)

 - additional carbohydrate moieties, bioactive phenolic components, purification, and for some types the degree of methylation

 In addition to all of this, the same type of fiber can have variable impacts based upon:

-- different baking/cooking processes can alter the molecular structure and hence the fiber’s properties
+- different baking/cooking processes – these can alter the molecular structure and hence the fiber’s properties

-- an individual’s gastrointestinal (GI) microbiome, may ferment the fermentable fibers in different quantities and generate different byproducts relative to others, which can yield different physiologic responses
+- an individual’s gastrointestinal (GI) microbiome – individual variation may yield fermentation of fermentable fibers in variable quantities while generating different byproducts, this can yield different physiologic responses